MINI Countryman JCW review

 Our choice: MINI JCW Countryman

 The Countryman already stands out in the MINI range with its large body, raised stance and chunky looks.
 But the MINI JCW Countryman will turn even more heads.
 Its muscular nose is defined by a wide grille, huge air intakes and a beefy spoiler.
 A bodykit adds to the road-hugging appearance, although the car also rides 10mm lower than a Cooper S Countryman to improve the handling.
-A set of stylish 18-inch alloy wheels is standard, with 19-inch alloys optional, while there’s also a sports exhaust.
-This plays a fruity soundtrack into the cabin, which combines the usual retro MINI design with some sporty trim highlights and figure-hugging sports seats.
+A set of stylish 18-inch alloy wheels is standard, with 19-inch alloys optional.
+A facelift in 2014 brought with it a subtly updated grille, which includes a red streak running through it, and some optionally available black surrounds for the lights.
+A set of LED foglights are a new option, too.

 Euro NCAP awarded the MINI Countryman five stars in its independent crash tests, and the JCW comes equipped with stability control as standard, boosting its safety credentials.
 Plus, its 4x4 transmission promises reassuring grip in slippery winter conditions.
 As in all MINIs, most of the materials used inside the car have a high-quality feel, which will reassure buyers that the car is built to last.
 But the company doesn’t have the best reliability record in our annual Driver Power satisfaction surveys – owners have questioned reliability on the hatchback – and finished a disappointing 21st out of 30 in the Driver Power 2012 manufacturer chart.

 Considering its huge performance potential, the MINI JCW Countryman is incredibly efficient.
-It features the same range of eco-friendly tweaks as other models in the range – including stop-start – so the manual car returns 39.2mpg fuel economy and claims 167g/km CO2 emissions.
-The auto isn’t as green, although it still offers 35.2mpg and 187g/km.
+It features the same range of eco-friendly tweaks as other models in the range – including stop-start – so the manual car returns 39.8mpg fuel economy and claims 165g/km CO2 emissions.
+The auto isn’t as green, although it still offers 37.7mpg and 175g/km.
 Not quite so impressive is the price – even though this is the flagship of the range, the JCW Countryman looks expensive, and as usual with a MINI, it doesn’t come especially well equipped.
 Buyers will have no complaints about the company’s great-value tlc servicing packages, however.